pj4533/lightman/README.md

 * configureAppIDForDistPush - configure app id for push (username, password, team, csr, bundle name)
 * listTeams - list teams you belong to (username, password)

+### Other Stuff:

+I also include some shell scripts for doing things like:
+* creating a CSR
+* importing a certificate
+* exporting a p12 certificate

 # Very in development, probably won't work